michaelkacher/k8cher/README.md

 1) in the terminical window running tilt, press `ctrl + c` to stop the serfice
 2) execute `tilt down`

+# Notes
-The proxy is currently setup to localhost:80.
-If this conflicts with existing ports, navigate to the [helm chart values](./src/k8cher.proxy/values.yaml) and change the `port` under `service` from 80 to desired port.
+* The proxy is currently setup to localhost:8088.
+If this conflicts with existing ports, navigate to the [helm chart values](./src/k8cher.proxy/values.yaml) and change the `port` under `service` from 8088 to desired port.

 ## TODO - mbk: break out into differnt mini-tutorial files